neutron-org/mainnet-assets/upgrades/v1.0.4/README.md

-> ## This is just a QoL upgrade.
-It is not consensus breaking.
+> ## This is a QoL upgrade.
+It is consensus breaking.
+Please apply this version before height #1909000.

 # Upgrade Neutron from v1.0.3 to v1.0.4